Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 ### Why you should know this:

-Graphs can be used to model and solve a wide variety of problems, including systems of roads, airline flights from city to city, how the Internet is connected, or even the sequence of classes you must take to complete get your degree here at Make School!
+Graphs can be used to model and solve a wide variety of problems, including systems of roads, airline flights from city to city, how the Internet is connected, or even the sequence of classes you must take to complete your degree here at Make School!
 Understanding graphs allows you to build models of these problems and use those models to find optimal or best case solutions.

 ## Prerequisites: